 Where can the regulations on petitions be found?

-Hepburn Shire Council Governance Rules and Election Period Policy(PDF, 719KB) Division 9 of this document outlines requirements for Petitions and Joint Letters.
+Hepburn Shire Council's Governance Rules and Election Period Policy(PDF, 719KB), Division 9 outlines requirements for petitions and joint letters.